Multi Racial Unity Living Experience - Intercultural Aide Program

 Welcome to MRULE-ICA

+The MRULE-ICA PROGRAM is a grassroots learning experience open to all students.
+We are dedicated to building inclusive and socially engaged community across our vast differences.
 OUR VISION is to see a university campus in which students are educated using a globally integrated curriculum and intercultural engagement is valued and practiced on a daily basis.

 We are guided by a MISSION to to help with students transitions to MSU academically, personally and socially through BUILDING VIBRANT COMMUNITY ACROSS OUR DIFFERENCES.